Division (mathematics): Calculus

 The derivative of the quotient of two functions is given by the quotient rule:

 Division by zero

-Division of any number by zero in most mathematical systems is undefined, because zero multiplied by any finite number always results in a product of zero.
+Division of any number by zero in most mathematical systems is undefined, because zero multiplied by any finite number always results in the product being zero.
 Entry of such an expression into most calculators produces an error message.
-However, in certain higher level mathematics division by zero is possible by the zero ring and algebras such as wheels.
-In these algebras, the meaning of division is different from traditional definitions.
+However, in certain mathematical structures, division by zero is possible, such as in the zero ring and in algebraic structures such as wheels.
+In these structures, the meaning of division is different from that of traditional definitions.